 To prevent overloading, it’s vital to understand the capacity of your washing machine.
 This capacity is generally measured in cubic feet and refers to the weight of laundry the machine can effectively wash in one cycle.
 Most residential washers can hold between 3 to 5 cubic feet.
 Here are some factors to consider:

-Always consult your user manual to know your washer’s specific capacity. -
+- Machine Size: Always consult your user manual to know your washer’s specific capacity.

-Different fabrics have varying weights; heavier textiles like towels and jeans take up more space than lighter items. -
+- Weight of Fabrics: Different fabrics have varying weights; heavier textiles like towels and jeans take up more space than lighter items.

-Mixing heavy and light items can lead to unbalanced loads; always consider the weight distribution. -
+- Load Type: Mixing heavy and light items can lead to unbalanced loads; always consider the weight distribution.

-Follow the manufacturer’s recommendations to avoid warranty issues and maintain efficiency. -
+- Manufacturer Guidelines: Follow the manufacturer’s recommendations to avoid warranty issues and maintain efficiency.

 Signs of an Overloaded Washing Machine